Haaduken/coms327/DEVELOPERS.md

     - Checks values of the 2D array within the struct to determine what to output, follows Conway's Game Of Life rules
     - Output: `0` `1` or `data->cadata[y][x]`'s value if it is neither `1` or `0`
   - `int main(int argc, char **argv)`
+    - Creates array of buttons that the GUI cooralates to, and loops through the main portion of the programme.
+  - `int makeGUI(GraphicsClient &gc)`
+    - Creates the interactable GUI
 - `GraphicsClient.h`
   - Contains function headers and private variables for the class
     - `int port`